xcodedi/xcodedi/README.md

 ### Hi, I'm Diego Meira! 👋

-- 👾 I am currently studying in the Frontend area
+- 👾 I am currently studying in the Frontend area.
-- 👾 I'm currently developing an API for an app
+- 👾 I'm currently developing an API for an app.
-- 👾 I'm currently looking for a job in the backend area
+- 👾 I'm currently looking for a job in the backend area.

 ---